vladBaciu/MLino-Bench/README.md

 The tool just assembles different porting frameworks with a makefile generator (Arduino-Makefile) and a benchmark API for profiling the model on target.
 Just plug and play any board supported by the build configuration file and you are ready to go.

-So far, only the following platforms were tested:
+So far, only the following platforms were tested.
+Feel free to add new platforms by creating your own build configuration.

 | Board Name      | MCU            | MCU Architecture | Compiler    | Provider     |
 |-----------------|----------------|-------------------|-------------|--------------|